bparanj/crystal/electronics/zettel/inductor.md

    An inductor stores energy in a magnetic field when current passes through it.
 The inductor’s ability to store energy depends on its inductance, measured in henries (H).

-   Think of an inductor like a flywheel.
-When you push on it (apply current), it stores energy by spinning faster (creating a magnetic field).
-When you stop pushing, the flywheel keeps spinning for a while (the inductor resists changes in current).

    In a DC power supply, an inductor might be used to store energy in the magnetic field while current flows, helping to smooth out voltage fluctuations.

 2. What is inductance?

    Inductance is the property of an inductor that quantifies its ability to oppose changes in current and store energy in a magnetic field.
 It is measured in henries (H).

-    Inductance is like the mass of a flywheel.
-A heavier flywheel (higher inductance) takes more force to change its speed (current) and stores more energy.

    A 10mH (millihenry) inductor will oppose sudden changes in current more than a 1mH inductor, making it better for filtering out rapid fluctuations in a circuit.